 Post 2020 EU budget.
 On 14th May 2019, WCS EU and other NGOs wrote to all EU Foreign Affairs Ministers to request their support for an ambitious Neighbourhood, Development and International Cooperation Instrument (NDICI), highlighting that the NDICI should play a critical role in promoting inclusive sustainable development and fighting climate change, environmental degradation, and biodiversity loss globally, in order to achieve the Sustainable Development Goals (SDGs).
 To access the full letter please click here.

 Review of the EU Environmental Crime Directive.
-WCS EU submitted comments to the roadmap and proposal to evaluate the EU Environmental Crime Directive, advocating for EU Member States to treat wildlife crime as a serious crime.
+On 3rd April 2019, WCS EU submitted comments to the roadmap and proposal to evaluate the EU Environmental Crime Directive, advocating for EU Member States to treat wildlife crime as a serious crime.
 Please click here to access our response.

 EU Parliament election.
 On 1st April 2019, WCS EU launched its manifesto for the 2019 European Parliament election, calling on the MEP candidates to pledge to support policies that halt biodiversity loss, halt deforestation, stop illegal trade in timber and wildlife, tackle climate change, protect the oceans.
 To access our manifesto please click here.